ElektraInitiative/libelektra/doc/decisions/logging.md

     elektraLog ([as above], const char * function, const char * file, const int line, ...)

-with adding function, file and line to its arguments.
+and adds current function, file and line to `elektraLog`'s arguments.

 `elektraLog` is implemented in a separate `log.c` file.
 If someone needs filtering, logging to different sources or similar, he/she